skyzh/canvas_grab/README.md

 it will not grab downloaded files, and will check if there's any update on a file.
 Checkpoint is done after any new file downloaded.
 You may interrupt at any time.

-You may change `do_download` function in `main.py` to filter files.
-Currently the filter is set to ignore non-document files and too big files.

 To re-download all files, remove `.checkpoint` file and `files` folder.